hlc1209/ecem202a_project/docs/report.md

 ## Image Resizing
 The size of black canvas that records user's drawing is 240-by-240, which is 57.6k input parameters in total.
 Indeed, high-resolution image typically enables better prediction accuracy thorugh neural network.
 However, considering the computing resource provided by Arduino Nano 33 BLE Sense, it is necessary to reduce the model size to deploy the model to Arduino Nano 33 BLE Sense with real-time inference.
 Also, pixels are represented by truth values.

 For fast resizing, we use box sampling to sum the pixel values in a box and skip the rest of the values once the sum is greater than 0.
 During tesing, we realized the recognition accuracy is affected by the thickness of strokes.
 Therefore, we artificially increase the stroke thickness by 3 times when performing downsizing.
-A comparison of writting on screen and the resized image is shown in figure 2 below.
+A comparison of writting on screen and the resized image is shown in figure below.

 <p align="middle">
     <img src="media/resize.PNG" width="70%"/>
 </p>

 ## Printed Circuit Board Design
-The system is first built on breadboard, shown in figure 3 below.
+The system is first built on breadboard, shown in the figure below.
 After the basic functionality is verified, we ported the design to a 2-layer PCB to eliminate the jumper wires and improve mobility.
 We use easyEDA to PCB drawing for the ease of PCB ordering.
-The PCB drawing and finished PCB are shown in figure 4 and 5, respectively.
+The PCB drawing and finished PCB are shown in the figures below, respectively.
 <p align="middle">
     <img src="media/bboard.jpg" width="50%"/>
 </p>